na-na-hi/renget/archive/lcg_resources.md

 This is shamelessly copied from the [/akg/ Arknights Resources Sheet Rentry](https://rentry.org/akg_resources) because it is very well made.

 ## Contact
-Reply to the current OP with questions, critique or concerns.
-Preferably include the term "Rentry" in your post so I can ctrl+f at the end of every thread to find your post.
-Don't worry about me missing something, I read every thread.
+Reply to the current OP with questions, critiques, or concerns.
+Please include the term "Rentry" in your post so I can ctrl+f at the end of every thread to find your post.
+Don't worry about me missing something; I read every thread.

 ## Changelog
 9/22-23/23: Created and then pulled an all-nighter to finish V.1.